 Once your GXP2160 has been restarted, it should be successfully registered to Lineblocs, and you should be able to make/receive calls!

-For tips on troubleshooting please read article Debugging Config Deployment
+For tips on troubleshooting, please read article Debugging Config Deployment

 Next Steps

-In this guide we discussed how to provision a Grandstream GXP2160 in Lineblocs phone provisioner.
-For related articles be sure to check out the following posts:
+In this guide, we discussed how to provide a Grandstream GXP2160 in Lineblocs phone provisioner.
+For related articles, be sure to check out the following posts:

 Simple IVR